First-passage statistics of confined colloids

 The average diffusion coefficient $D_q$ is thus reduced compared to $D_0$.
 Besides, we stress here that the $z$-MSD saturates at longer times, to a value that scale as $l_\mathrm{B}^2$~\cite{lavaud2021stochastic}.
 This effective trapping directly results from the potential $U_\mathrm{eq}$ in which the colloid lies.
 This saturation allows to define the characteristic equilibration time $\tau_\mathrm{eq} \sim l_\mathrm{B}^2 / (2D_z)$ of the process, which is the time scale over which the colloid has visited the typically-reachable $z$-positions.

 Our statistical inference goes further than the simple MSDs, \textit{i.e.} the variances of the displacement distributions, as one can in fact reconstruct the full distributions $P(\Delta_\tau x)$ and $P(\Delta_\tau z)$ for, respectively, in-plane and normal displacements over a duration $\tau$.
-For both these observables, which are displayed in~Figs.~\ref{fig:figure_1}e,f, we observe a broadening over time, highlighting the Markovian diffusive nature of confined diffusion.
-Moreover, for our parameter range, and despite the presence of non-Gaussianities~\cite{lavaud2021stochastic,alexandre2023non}, the in-plane distribution can be fairly approximated by a Gaussian law, $P_\mathrm{Gauss}$, that reads:
+For both these observables, which are displayed in~Figs.~\ref{fig:figure_1}e,f, we observe a broadening over time, highlighting the diffusive nature of confined Brownian motion.
+Moreover, for our parameter range, and despite the presence of non-Gaussianities~\cite{lavaud2021stochastic,alexandre2023non} due to a multiplicative noise, the in-plane distribution can be fairly approximated by a Gaussian law, $P_\mathrm{Gauss}$, that reads:

 As such, the in-plane process resembles a simple slowed-down ($D_x \leq D_0$) bulk-like Gaussian process.
-In sharp contrast, we observe the emergence of strong non-Gaussian tails in the $z$-displacement distribution -- another clear signature of the confinement-induced symmetry breaking between spatial directions.
+In sharp contrast, we observe the emergence of strong non-Gaussian tails in the $z$-displacement distribution, mostly due to the trapping potential -- another clear signature of the confinement-induced symmetry breaking between spatial directions.
 This feature has been extensively described, and recasts into a \textit{Brownian-yet-non-Gaussian} process~\cite{guan2014even,alexandre2023non,millan2023numerical}.
 However, a central question emerges for our purpose here: Do such non-Gaussianities, associated with an increased probability of the rarest events, impact the FPT statistics ?
-This is what we quantitatively address in the following, after a reference bulk study.
+This is what we quantitatively address in the following.